-This module includes record keeping, and ensuring that you keep Department of State Growth (here on in known as 'the Department') up to date with the contact details and other details about your service.
+This module includes record keeping, and ensuring that you keep the Department up to date with the contact details and other details about your service.

 Module 2: Vehicle Management and Administration

 This module includes regular inspections, a fault reporting system and emergency management procedures.